juvalen/ngjnx/README.md

 ## reverse: nginx as reverse proxy with routing
 From the virtual machine it can be tested:

-`$ curl localhost/resource2 (dumps content of www.google.com)`

-`$ curl localhost/whatever  (dumps content of www.gg.com)`
+`$ curl localhost/whatever (dumps local content from /var/www/html)`

 or accessing virtualbox IP at port 80.
-It works with https.
+It works with https as:

+`$ curl -k https://localhost/resource2 (dumps content of www.google.com)`

+`$ curl -k https://localhost/whatever  (dumps content of www.gg.com)`

 The IP address of the box could be retrieved from host using: